oktadev/okta-blog/_source/_posts/2023-06-22-net-maui-authentication.md

 ### Create the Okta Client Configuration

-In the Okta folder, create a class called `OktaClientConfiguration` ,and copy and paste the following content:
+In the Okta folder, create a class called `OktaClientConfiguration`, and copy and paste the following content:

 ```csharp
 using IBrowser = IdentityModel.OidcClient.Browser.IBrowser;